stackblitz/docs/docs/teams/setting-up-your-team.md

 5. Either: Start a 14 day free trial OR Skip trial and checkout

 :::tip
 If you opt for the free trial, you will need to add a payment method before the trial expires to continue using the paid Teams features.
+To do so:

-To do so click “Update Billing” on the trial banner:
+1. Click “Update Billing” on the trial banner

-Click “Change billing method”:
+2. Click “Change billing method”

-Add a payment method:
+3. Add a payment method

 Your StackBlitz Team will now automatically renew as a paid Teams plan at the end of your free trial!
 :::